 What does PII stand for?

 Personally identifiable information (PII) is defined as any information that can be used to identify a person’s identity.
 It’s a term primarily used in the US.

-The appendix of OMB M-10-23 (Guidance for Agency Use of Third-Party Website and Applications) gives this definition for PII:
+The appendix of OMB M-10-23 (Guidance for Agency Use of Third-Party Website and Applications) gives an official definition for PII:

 What can be considered personally identifiable information (PII)?
 Some PII examples: